thundra-io/thundra-gradle-test-action/README.md

 ### Manual Usage

-If you plan to run your tests manually, you must give the `./thundra.gradle` file as the init script to your command.
-The path of this file is also exported to the `THUNDRA_GRADLE_INIT_SCRIPT_PATH` environment variable in the action, so you can use it that way too.
+If you plan to run your tests manually, you must give the `thundra.gradle` file as the init script to your command.
+The path of this file is exported to the `THUNDRA_GRADLE_INIT_SCRIPT_PATH` environment variable in the action.

 ```yaml
 # ...